-In 2021, the Committee, in consultation with LB, conducted a full review of peer group companies to address the Company's strategic pivot to focus primarily on metallurgical and steel markets, the Company's Adjusted EBITDA, revenue and employee size shifts in recent years, and the acquisitions and bankruptcy filings that have occurred within the peer group.
-Although the Committee seeks to maintain as much consistency as possible in the peer group year-over-year, multiple changes to the peer group were implemented in 2021, based primarily upon the criteria noted above.
-AK Steel Holding Corporation, Commercial Metals Company, Martin Marietta Materials, Inc., and Vulcan Materials Company were removed from the peer group due to misalignment in scope.
-Allegheny Technologies, Inc., Carpenter Technology Corp., Schnitzer Steel Industries, Inc. and Summit Materials, Inc. were added to the peer group.
-The updated 2021 peer group (listed below) consists of 16 companies and has median revenues of approximately \$1.5 billion and median market capitalization of approximately \$1.86 billion.
+Each year, the Committee, in consultation with LB, conducts a full review of the appropriateness of our peer group companies after considering other companies in the metallurgical and steel markets, the Company's Adjusted EBITDA, revenue, employee size, and the acquisitions and bankruptcy filings that have occurred within the peer group during the year.
+The Committee seeks to maintain as much consistency as possible in the peer group year-over-year.
+Following a thorough review of the peer group in 2022, no changes to peer companies were recommended.
+The 2022 peer group (listed below) consists of 16 companies and has median revenues of approximately \$2.87 billion and median market capitalization of approximately \$2.72 billion.
 The Committee recognizes that certain companies in this group generally are larger than the Company under the market capitalization measure; nevertheless, the Committee views this peer group as appropriate in light of the importance it ascribes to providing competitive compensation opportunities that are sufficient to attract and retain the talented executives needed to lead the Company.

 - Allegheny Technologies, Inc.

 - Alliance Resource Partners, L.P.

 - Alpha Metallurgical Resources, Inc

 - Carpenter Technology Corporation

-- · Cleveland-Cliffs, Inc..
+- Cleveland-Cliffs, Inc..

 - Compass Minerals International, Inc.

 - CONSOL Energy, Inc.

 - Denbury, Inc.

-- · Diamondback Energy, Inc.
+- Diamondback Energy, Inc.

 - Peabody Energy Corporation

 - Schnitzer Steel Industries, Inc.

-- · Southwestern Energy Company
+- Southwestern Energy Company

-- · Summit Materials, Inc.
+- Summit Materials, Inc.

 - SunCoke Energy, Inc.

-- · Warrior Met Coal, Inc.
+- Warrior Met Coal, Inc.

-- · Worthington Industries, Inc.
+- Worthington Industries, Inc.